axelarnetwork/axelar-contract-deployments/evm/README.md

 ## AxelarTransceiver and ERC1967 Proxy Deployment

-Note: You can deploy transceiver for any tokens/chains by providing the appropriate  i.e `--transceiverPrefix`.
+Note: You can deploy transceiver for any tokens/chains by providing the appropriate  `--transceiverPrefix`.
 For deployment purposes, we use `AxelarTransceiver` contract from [library](https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth.git).
-The deployment script save the config under fullname of Transceiver contract (e.g., `LidoAxelarTransceiver`, etc)
+The deployment script saves the config under the full name of Transceiver contract (e.g., `LidoAxelarTransceiver`, etc)

 ### Prerequisites